-- A trade-in device is purchased from the customer and it will enter your inventory, so that is why you must check the "inventoried" box to make it an available choice.
+Note: A trade-in device is purchased from the customer and it will enter your inventory, so that is why you must check the Inventoried box to make it an available choice.

-- Serialized - this is an option that will force you to enter a serial number for the trade-in device
+- Serialized: This is an option that will force you to enter a serial number for the device.

 Here's an example of an iPhone 6 Plus, marked as Repairable, Inventoried, and Serialized

 You can use a Catalog Item Import to create new devices, as well.
 Once again, go to Catalog > Settings.
 This time, click on the Action Menu next to the plus-shaped Add icon.
 In the resulting drop down menu, choose the Import action.

 Scroll to the bottom of the page and select the Catalog Import Template.

 Note: We recommend filtering your catalog list by the Item Type you wish to import first, as downloading the template will also include any current catalog items being filtered on the page.
 Downloading the template with all catalog items may cause the download to take an extraordinarily long time.